Quantum channels and memory effects: Introduction

+For practical purposes we subsequently present in Section \ref{sec:solv} quantum channel models that are exactly solvable in terms of capacities.
+Already in the memoryless case these examples are few and they are even less in the memory case.
+Anyway it is much instructive to see techniques used to solve optimization problems imposed by capacity evaluation.

+Finally Sec.\ \ref{sec:memdyn} is devoted to the characterization of the temporal correlations which may arise in the description of the trajectory of quantum system (see Fig.~\ref{fig001}).
+In particular we shall review the divisibility property of quantum channels and relate it to properties of dynamical maps and master equations.

+A summary of the main results and an outlook on physical realizations are given in Sec.\ \ref{sec:so}.
 Appendixes \ref{sec:dist} and \ref{app:algebras} provide elementary material about distance measures for states and quasi-local algebras, respectively.
-In Appendix \ref{sec:appendix} an alternative proof of the structure decomposition theorem for non-anticipatory channels is presented, while in Appendix~\ref{a:DERIVO} an explicit derivation of capacities upper bounds is provided.
+In Appendix \ref{sec:appendix} an alternative proof of the structure decomposition theorem for non-anticipatory channels is presented, while in Appendix~\ref{a:DERIVO} an explicit derivation of capacity upper bounds is provided.